MicrosoftDocs/visualstudio-docs/docs/javascript/create-react-app.md

    :::image type="content" source="media/vs-2022/react-running-app-final.png" alt-text="Screenshot showing the final version of the app running.":::

-   Now you've built a working todo list app that stores the todo items in memory.
-From this point, you could update the app to store the todo items in [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)/[IndexedDb](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), or integrate this with a server-side database, or other backend, for more permanent storage.
+   Now you've built a working to-do list app that stores the to-do items in memory.
+From this point, you could update the app to store the to-do items in [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)/[IndexedDb](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API), or integrate this with a server-side database, or other backend, for more permanent storage.

 ## Summary

 In this tutorial, you created a new React app using Visual Studio.
-The app consists of a todo list, which includes support to add tasks, delete tasks, and reorder them.
+The app consists of a to-do list, which includes support to add tasks, delete tasks, and reorder them.
 You created two new React components and used those throughout this tutorial.

 ## Resources